MidHunterX/Automated-Data-Processor/README.md

 - [x] Check for changes in document structure
 - [x] Full process logging

+# Further Problems
+- No need for file renaming when reprocessing
+- Steps are needeed as Investigating faulty files are an iterative process.
+- Writing to database is done after iterative checking is done.

 # Further Requirements
 - [ ] Step by step processing
 - [ ] Step 1: Filename Renaming